Data Centers in Campina Grande

 - Muriaé 1

-Campina Grande – Strategic Hub for Brazil's Northeast
+Campina Grande, Brazil – Strategic Hub for Northeast Brazil

 Executive Summary

-Campina Grande is an emerging data center market for organizations requiring low-latency performance in Brazil's underserved Northeast region.
-Locating here provides a strategic advantage for reaching millions of end-users and key regional industries more effectively than from the primary hubs of São Paulo or Rio de Janeiro.
-This market is ideal for content delivery, education, and technology firms targeting regional growth.
+Campina Grande is an emerging data center market for organizations requiring low-latency access to Brazil's populous Northeast region.
+It provides a strategic alternative to the primary hubs in São Paulo and Rio de Janeiro, offering a combination of government tax incentives and localized connectivity.
+This market is ideal for content delivery, academic research, and as a disaster recovery site to improve application resilience and reach millions of end-users more efficiently.

 Network & Connectivity Ecosystem